masterchief01/Pixel_art_generator/README.md

 ### Installing

-In the terminal, execute the following commands:
+In the terminal, execute the following commands after cloning the project on your local machine:
 * Installing pip3:
 `
 sudo apt-get -y install python3-pip